zainnn21/newsscraper/README.md

 3. Configure the database connection in the `application.properties` file.

-### Run the Application:
+### Run the Application with Docker:

-Navigate to the project directory and run the following command:
+1. Navigate to the project directory:
 `cd news-scraper`
-`mvn spring-boot:run`
+2. Build and start the Docker containers using Docker Compose:
+`docker-compose up --build`

 ## Usage